PokemonHacker1337/HackedFlashGames/Games/Cracked/README.md

 Learn to Fly Idle:
 Research upgrades can be upgraded to 100, as opposed to the normal 10.
 Ads have been removed.

+Shadez 3:
+Attempted to unlock the CMG only levels.
+Untested though, it might be broken.